-4.2.2.3 Organisers shall provide free medical care and medicine for all participants, but 1.2.2.0 each Association is recommended to insure its players and officials against illness and injury for the duration of the Championships.

-- 4.2.2.4 Organisers shall meet the cost of transport between the place of accommodation and the playing hall. - 4.2.2.5 Organisers shall request their national authorities to waive visa charges for all participants.

-- 4.2.2.7 Organisers shall provide the ITTF with offices at the venue of the Championships and place at its disposal translation, computer, internet, telephone, telefax and duplicating facilities. - 4.2.2.8 Organisers shall publish a prospectus giving the main details of the organisation of the Championships, including - 4.2.2.8.1 the dates and place of the Championships; - 4.2.2.8.2 the events to be held; - 4.2.2.8.3 the equipment to be used; - 4.2.2.8.4 the procedure for entry, the entry fees and the undertakings required; - 4.2.2.8.5 the date and place of the draw; - 4.2.2.8.6 the dates of Jury meetings; - 4.2.2.8.7 the extent of hospitality for players and officials; - 4.2.2.8.8 any directives authorised by the Board of Directors for the Championships. - 4.2.2.9 During the Championships Organisers shall make available promptly to members of the ITTF Executive Committee, Board of Directors members and team captains details of results, including points scores; as soon as possible after the completion of the Championships Organisers shall publish the complete results, including points scores, and circulate them to all Associations.
+4: Regulations for World, Olympic and Paralympic Title Competitions 4.2.2.3 Organisers shall provide free medical care and medicine for all participants, bu each Association is recommended to insure its players and officials agains illness and injury for the duration of the Championships.
+4.2.2.4 Organisers shall meet the cost of transport between the place or accommodation and the playing hall.
+4.2.2.5 Organisers shall request their national authorities to waive visa charges for a participants.
+4.2.2.6 Organisers shall ensure free access to the playing hall and free circulation therein for all the players, officials and members listed in 4.2.2.2, for any additional players and ITTF officials and for any interpreter, doctor or medica adviser appointed by the ITTF.
+4.2.2.7 Organisers shall provide the ITTF with offices at the venue of the Championships and place at its disposal translation, computer, internet telephone, telefax and duplicating facilities.
+4.2.2.8 Organisers shall publish a prospectus giving the main details of the organisation of the Championships, including 4.2.2.8.1 the dates and place of the Championships; 4.2.2.8.2 the events to be held; 4.2.2.8.3 the equipment to be used; 4.2.2.8.4 the procedure for entry, the entry fees and the undertakings required; 4.2.2.8.5 the date and place of the draw; 4.2.2.8.6 the dates of Jury meetings; 4.2.2.8.7 the extent of hospitality for players and officials; 4.2.2.8.8 any directives authorised by the Board of Directors for the Championships 4.2.2.9 During the Championships Organisers shall make available promptly to members of the ITTF Executive Committee, Board of Directors members and team captains details of results, including points scores; as soon at possible after the completion of the Championships Organisers shall publish the complete results, including points scores, and circulate them to a Associations.
+4.2.3 Eligibility 4.2.3.1 Only an Association which is not in arrears (1.7.3.3) shall be eligible to enter teams or individual players in the Championships.
+4.2.3.2 The system of qualification for team and individual events shall be determined by the Board Executive Committee not later than 18 months before the star of the Championships.
+4.2.3.3 All players shall be juniors U19 and U15 according to 3.7.4.2.

-4.2.3 Eligibility

-- 4.2.3.1 Only an Association which is not in arrears (1.7.3.3) shall be eligible to enter teams or individual players in the Championships. - 4.2.3.2 The system of qualification for team and individual events shall be determined by the Board Executive Committee not later than 18 months before the start of the Championships. - 4.2.3.3 All players shall be juniors U19 and U15 according to 3.7.4.2.